Create Azure Cosmos containers and databases in autopilot mode (Preview)

 You can configure autopilot for new databases or containers when creating them through the Azure portal.
 Use the following steps to create a new database or container, enable autopilot, and specify the maximum throughput (RU/s).

-Navigate to your Azure Cosmos account and open the Data Explorer tab.
+Navigate to your Azure Cosmos DB account and open the Data Explorer tab.

 Select New Container.
 Enter a name for your database, container, and a partition key.
-Select the Autopilot option, and choose the maximum throughput (RU/s) that the database or container cannot exceed when using the autopilot option.
+Under Throughput, select the Autopilot option, and choose the maximum throughput (RU/s) that the database or container cannot exceed when using the autopilot option.